 “The fitter you are, the better you’ll handle the heat,” said Amy Cragg, who finished ninth in the 2016 Olympic marathon in Rio and third in the 2017 World Championships marathon in London.
 “One thing with championship marathons is the last 10K, historically, is always fast, regardless of whether the first 20 miles are fast or slow.
 You always have to be prepared.”

-Cragg believes Kipchoge and Kosgei will prove “very, very tough to beat” even if conditions and the lack of pacemakers make it more of a lottery than at Marathon Majors.
+Cragg believes Kipchoge will prove “very, very tough to beat” even if conditions and the lack of pacemakers make it more of a lottery than at Marathon Majors.

-“We saw Kipchoge falter in London but I think he’ll correct that and Brigid is just so dominant right now,” said Cragg.
+“We saw Kipchoge falter in London but I think he’ll correct that,” said Cragg.
 “Even if they run a much slower time than normal, I still think they’ll be up there.”

 Runners will set off from Odori Park and complete two laps there before heading into the streets of Sapporo for a three-loop course, where spectators have been asked not to line the roads due to current Covid-19 restrictions.
 The race will finish back in the park, where it will come as a major surprise if the gold medals aren’t won by the undisputed king and queen of the 26.2-mile distance: Kipchoge and Kosgei.